 - Chipotle (2016): 10,000 employees brought a class-action lawsuit alleging they were told to work hours “off the clock.”
 Nearly 3,000 workers were removed from the suit since they had signed class-action waivers upon employment, but the litigation is still ongoing for the other employees.

 - Staples (2010): settled a class-action lawsuit “related to allegations that the company had not paid its assistant store managers overtime to which they were entitled.”

-Some states have additional requirements to prevent wage theft.
+Some states have additional requirements to prevent pay theft.
 For example:

-- Under the New York Wage Theft Prevention Act (WTPA) and the Hospitality Wage Order, pay stubs must contain the following information: hours the employee worked – both regular and overtime, rates of pay, any allowances taken against wages (for example, tip credit, meal allowance, etc.), dates of work covered by the payment of wages, name of employee, name of employer, address and phone number of employer, gross wages, deductions and net wages.
+- Under the New York Wage Theft Prevention Act (WTPA) and the Hospitality Wage Order, pay stubs must contain the following information: hours the employee worked – both regular and overtime, rates of pay, any allowances taken against pay (for example, tip credit, meal allowance, etc.), dates of work covered by the payment of income, name of employee, name of employer, address and phone number of employer, gross pay, deductions and net pay.

 It is also imperative that employers keep copies of each employee’s pay stub for at least six years.
 The pay stub copy can be paper or electronic, but it must be compliant and accessible.
 Employers assume their payroll companies have and maintain these records, but we often find that the payroll company does not maintain the copies.

 - Minnesota enacted changes to its Wage Theft Law, effective on July 1, 2019, that affect earnings statements.
 Earnings statements provided at the end of each pay period must include all previously required information, plus:

 - The basis of pay, including whether the employee is paid by the hour, shift, day, week, salary, piece, commission or other method and the specific application of any additional rates